I spent the night at the most haunted hotel in the UK – check out these bone-chilling ghost stories from the Mermaid Inn!

 During the séance, the medium’s face and voice changed.
 He told the group that a figure with a dog had entered the room and was standing in the corner.

 No-one could see anything, but when each one put their hand out, part of their hand or arm disappeared into what appeared to be a shadow, and they all confirmed they “touched” something that felt like a dog.

 There is a secret stairway concealed behind the bookcase in this room!

-A couple who stayed in this room reported to reception that the husband saw a family consisting of what appeared to be a mother, father and child walking through the wall to the other side of the room at night.
+A couple who stayed in this room reported to the reception that the husband saw a family consisting of what appeared to be a mother, father, and child walking through the wall to the other side of the room at night.

 My other half is used to my crazy ideas so we did not wait long until we found ourselves checking in to room number 5, called the Nutcracker Suite, accessed by a private staircase located on the second floor.

 I was both terrified and spellbound by the inn’s mysterious atmosphere.

 The room was actually, as the name suggests, a suite that consisted of a large bedroom with a double and single bed, a small bedroom with two single beds and a bathroom.

 There was a mysterious second door in the bathroom with a narrow wooden spiral staircase behind it.